-Our 2021 strategic plan includes an initiative to refine our decision-making framework for rule changes, reviews and advice.
-As part of this initiative, we have developed our assessment criteria for assessing our decisions against the national energy objectives, which focus on seven key areas.
+Our 2021 strategic plan included an initiative to refine our decision-making framework for rule changes, reviews and advice.
+As part of this initiative, we developed assessment criteria for assessing our decisions against the national energy objectives.
+The assessment criteria focus on seven key areas, outlined below.